 While your cat will do fine if they eat grains, they will not flourish in the same way that they would if they were following their natural diet.
 This is due to simple biology, as cats’ digestive systems favor high protein and have not been evolutionarily programmed to be able to process grains in the same way that humans can.
 You want to see your cat happily pouncing, not sadly napping on the couch.

 Pet food producers have caught on to this fact and have thus started creating more natural products for pet parents that can afford to buy more expensive products in return for making their cats healthier and more comfortable.
-Pet parents will often do whatever it takes to give their cat the best that they can manage, and this new section of the pet food industry reflects that desire.
+Pet parents will often do whatever it takes to give their cat the best grain free dry food that they can manage, and this new section of the pet food industry reflects that desire.

 Problems with Normal Cat Food

 Owners have fed their cats grocery store food for years.
 Why should this change now?
 One major problem that cat food with grains faces it that the carbohydrates present in the products can often trigger weight problems in adult cats.
 Overweight and obese cats can go on to develop further health issues like diabetes or joint problems that can be very painful and costly down the road.
 This is why a good grain free dry food is important.

 Many grain free cat foods are specifically tailored to a weight-loss diet, and they can get your cat on the right track back to a healthy weight.
 While the initial investment might be more, the costs will balance out in terms of veterinary visits and the discomfort that your cat could face if they are consuming food that is too high in carbohydrates.
 Next we get into grain free dry food and it’s role in a natural diet.

 Grain Free Cat Food as Part of a Natural Diet